Abhaya47/drupal7/README.txt

 Custom Modules

 The list of custom modules created and their use
+    /sites/all/modules/custom/alter_login_form:
+        Description:
+            Used to alter default login page to add clientside validation /sites/all/modules/custom/organization:
+        Description:
-    /sites/all/modules/custom/alter_login_form: Used to alter default login page to add clientside validation /sites/all/modules/custom/organization: An entity based module for organization where user can create, add, view, edit organizations.
+            An entity based module for organization where user can create, add, view, edit organizations.
 Permissions implemented.
 Custom themes created.
 Tests included

+    /sites/all/modules/custom/asset:
+        Description:
-    /sites/all/modules/custom/asset: An entity based module for user assets.
+            An entity based module for user assets.
 Additional implementation of drupal queue and mail.
-The queue adds data to maintenance table
+The queue adds data to maintenance table.
+            Depends on organization and user module.
+    /sites/all/modules/custom/maintenance:
+        Description:
-    /sites/all/modules/custom/maintenance: An entity based module that uses default views to show data /sites/all/modules/custom/dashboard: Uses google graph api to show data.
+            An entity based module that uses default views to show data.
+    /sites/all/modules/custom/dashboard:
+        Description:
+            Uses google graph api to show data.
     /sites/all/modules/custom/location: A form used to store location data.
 No entity /sites/all/modules/custom/alterform: Used to alter location form

-The list of contribed modules used
+Contributed MODULES

     charts
     ctools
     entity